teesloane/snippet-bar/README.md

 * * *

-Made with <3, and > 100 gmail-screenshares, by Bronek and Tyler.
+Made with <3, and 100+ screenshares, by Bronek and Tyler.